KlavierCat/useful-scripts/README.md

 # Useful Scripts
-Script I wrote for personal use that might be beneficial to other people too.
+Simple scripts I wrote for personal use that might be useful to other people too.